FreeLanguageTools/vocabsieve/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Logs**
+Go to Help->View session logs, paste the log here. **Be sure to redact out any sensitive information.
+The log can contain clipboard content.**

 **Desktop (please complete the following information):**
  - OS:
 - Vocabsieve version (if nightly, must be latest):